 Some national and regional standards bodies are developing supplemental guidance for the application of the ISO 9000 series to specific industries.
 CEN and CENELEC, for example, are developing more specific requirements for the application of the ISO 9001 to the medical device industry.
-4 The U.S. Food and Drug Administration (FDA) is also considering replacing its current good manufacturing practices (GMP) regulations for medical devices with the ISO 9000 standards with appropriate guidance for their application.
+4 The U.S. Food and Drug Administration (FDA) is planning to revise its Good Manufacturing Practice (GMP) regulations for medical devices to follow ISO 9001 with appropriate additional requirements.
+Draft GMP regulations are expected to be issued by the end of 1992.
 The International Organization for Legal Metrology (OIML) is developing a document entitled: "Quality Assurance as Applied for Initial Verification of Measuring Instruments," which provides guidance on the applicability and use of the ISO 9000 Standard Series in the manufacture of measuring instruments.

-3/ Information on drafts or proposed standards work was provided by Patricia Kopp, Standards Coordinator at the American Society for Quality Control (ASQC) in Milwaukee, WI, Phone: 414-272-8575.
+3/ Information on drafts or proposed standards work was provided by Patricia Kopp, Standards Administrator at the American Society for Quality Control (ASQC) in Milwaukee, WI, Phone: 414-272-8575.

-DOES TO 176 HAVE A PLAN FOR REVISING AND SUPPLEMENTING THE ISO 9000 STANDARDS?
+DOES TC 176 HAVE A PLAN FOR REVISING AND SUPPLEMENTING THE ISO 9000 STANDARDS?